supermarsx/openai-codex-userscript/readme.md

 **[[INSTALL USERSCRIPT]](https://github.com/supermarsx/openai-codex-userscript/raw/refs/heads/main/openai-codex.user.js)**

-This script loads a small CSS theme from `shadcn.css` in this repository.
-If you host the script yourself, ensure that file is available at the same path.
+This script reuses Codex's own theme variables so no extra network request is needed.

 The dropdown suggestions can be customised by clicking the gear icon next to the list.
 A prompt will let you edit one suggestion per line.
 The updated entries are